 3. Healthy Diet

 Your diet plays a crucial role in managing anxiety.
-Have you ever noticed how certain foods make you feel more energised or relaxed?
+Have you ever noticed how certain foods make you feel more energized or relaxed?
 That’s no coincidence.
 Scientific research shows a strong link between what we eat and our mental health.
 Consuming a diet rich in essential nutrients helps keep your brain in the best shape to tackle anxiety.

 What should you eat?
 Focus on wholegrain cereals, leafy green vegetables, and low-fat dairy products.
 Incorporate fresh, unprocessed foods into your meals.
 Foods rich in magnesium, such as almonds and spinach, vitamin B found in whole grains and beans, and calcium from low-fat dairy products, can be particularly beneficial.
 These nutrients are known to support brain function and help reduce anxiety levels.